uzairafridi00/react-learning/context/README.md

 Sometimes props drilling is better than Unnecessay re-renders like in Example3.js file, because it would slow down your app.

+We can remove the components or values which re-render mostly and put them in other context or pass their values using props.

 ## Available Scripts